TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 19/Deuteronomy 19.19.md

 ---

-then shall ye do unto him, as he had thought to do unto his brother: so shalt thou put away the evil from the midst of thee.
+then you shall do to him as he had thought to do to his brother: so you shall put away the evil from the midst of you.